kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I can't stop thinking about the trumpet teacher.
 - I think every 30 seconds I have a thought about him.
 It's never ending.
 - In retrospect, I'm definitely high on something.
 That coupled with the elevated divinity on our tour may explain my experience at Bhimashankar.
+- The Malabar Giant Squirrel can be found at Bhimashankar.
 - Nandi, the little bull that Shiva uses for transport, always sits outside the Shiva temple looking in.
 - If you whisper your wishes in Nandi's ear, he will grant them.
 - I've done this a few times, here and there; notably in Haridwar, another story for another time.